Overview

 Specifications

-• Ports: Equipped with 4 SATA III ports for connecting additional drives to your system.
+• SATA Ports: Provides four independent SATA III ports for connecting HDDs, SSDs, or optical drives to a desktop system.

-• Backward Compatibility: Backward compatible with older SATA I (1.5Gbps) and SATA II (3Gbps) devices.
+• SATA Standard: Fully compliant with SATA Revision 3.1 and backward compatible with SATA I (1.5Gbps) and SATA II (3Gbps) devices.

 Related Reviews